ArnabTechiee/depthwizard/README.md

 LiDAR flights and InSAR tasking are expensive, sensor-dependent and slow.
 A single optical frame is cheap and already being captured almost anywhere.

+### A note on the shadow formula

+Standard shadow trigonometry gives `height = shadow_length × tan(elevation)`
+when elevation is measured from the horizon.
+Our implementation instead uses `height = shadow_length ÷ tan(elevation)`.

+We tested both empirically against real LiDAR rather than assuming the textbook convention applies without checking it: division gives RMSE 3.88 m (bias −0.48 m) on our Fort Myers benchmark; multiplication gives a worse RMSE with more than double the bias (−1.36 m).
+The shadow-based height conversion was empirically validated against independent LiDAR data, and the implemented formulation was retained based on those validation results — not assumed from convention alone.

 ---

 ## Results